Brent-56/UFO/README.md

 ## Results:
-You perform searches by simply entering which information you want returned to you with the range.
-For example if we wanted all the UFO sightings that took place on the date of 1/1/2010 we would enter this date into the "Enter a Date" search bar.
+You perform searches by simply entering which information you want returned within the range.
+Meaning if we search for something thats not within the search range we will get a null result.
+If we wanted all the UFO sightings that took place on the date of 1/1/2010 we would enter this date into the "Enter a Date" search bar.
 ![FEF80C30-7025-4513-8CAD-3ED4700D0433_4_5005_c](https://user-images.githubusercontent.com/112785655/205192166-0f833d68-01e1-4d6a-b0c1-7a7e1f626f74.jpeg)